HACU Membership Frequently Asked Questions

 Yes, if you are a faculty or staff person at a nonprofit institution of higher learning, you are eligible to join HACU.
 The Faculty & Staff Affiliation is an individual membership and is not transferable to another person.

 Students at nonprofit institutions of higher education may also join as Student Affiliates and student organizations may join as Student Organization Affiliates.

 3. Is my institution a member of HACU?

-4. If my institution is not a member or Iíd like to join the Faculty and Staff Caucus, what is the application process?
+4. If my institution is not a member or I’d like to join as a Faculty and Staff Affiliate, what is the application process?

 Membership applications for new members can be found at Members/New Member Application.
-Individuals can join by using the Faculty and Staff Caucus Membership Application.
-HACU will review and approve your application within approximately five working days from submission.
-If there are any questions regarding your application, HACU will contact the HACU Contact, Administrative Assistant and/or President (institutional membership) or the individual applying for Caucus membership.
-For institutional membership, an invoice will be automatically sent via e-mail to the President, HACU Contact and Administrative Assistant.
-For Caucus membership, the individual applying for membership will be e-mailed the invoice directly.
+Individuals can join by using the Faculty and Staff Affiliate Application.
+HACU will review and approve your application within five working days from submission.
+If there are any questions regarding your application, HACU will contact the HACU Contact, Administrative Assistant and/or President (institutional membership) or the individual applying for Faculty and Staff Affiliate membership.
+Upon approval of your membership application, an invoice will be e-mailed to the Accounting/Billing Contact listed on the application or directly to the Faculty and Staff Affiliate for individual membership.

 6. Where can I find membership dues rates?

-The dues sheet is located on HACUís website under Members/Membership Dues.
+The dues sheet is located on HACU’s website under Members/Membership Dues.
 Membership dues are published a few months prior to the start of the calendar year.
 Please base your payment on the official invoice submitted to you after the application or renewal approval.
-Do not base your dues on previous yearís invoices or applications.
+Do not base your dues on previous year’s invoices or applications.